 Chapter Thirty Three

-Nikko and Zi return the same day, night, catch the last Southwest back to LaGuardia, we have a car waiting, they make it to the apartment by midnight.
+Nikko and Zi return the same day, night, catch the last Southwest flight, we have a car waiting, they make it to the apartment by midnight.

 “Zi did a good job.”